Forex Education

 Q3.
 How are inside bars traded?

-Inside the bar, trading refers to trading done while the bar is still not properly formed.
+Inside the bar, trading refers to trading done while the bar is still not correctly formed.
 This tool is often used by traders who wish to enter the trade on the current bar’s wick.
-This can be a powerful tool if your moves are right.
+This can be a powerful tool if your moves are correct.
 The best way to capitalize on it is by looking at the bar and the price chart simultaneously.
-You can have both the charts present on the screen at once.
+You can have both charts present on the screen at once.
 Only make sure that the time frame of the price chart is lower.

 Reversal candlesticks

 Reversal candlesticks are trading patterns that suggest a possible change in future trends, trend reversal.
-Usually, strong price movement in a different direction than the main trend is the first sign of trend reversal.
+Usually, strong price movement in a different direction than the primary trend is the first sign of trend reversal.

 Strongest Candlestick Reversal Patterns are: